Amey-Thakur/DIGITAL-SIGNAL-AND-IMAGE-PROCESSING-AND-DIGITAL-SIGNAL-AND-IMAGE-PROCESSING-LAB/README.md

 This repository is openly shared to support learning and knowledge exchange across the academic community.

 **For Students**
-Use these resources as reference materials for understanding signal and image processing concepts and preparing for examinations.
+Use these resources as reference materials for understanding digital signal and image processing concepts, DSP algorithms, and preparing for examinations.
+All content is organized for self-paced learning.

 **For Educators**
-These materials may serve as curriculum references or lab examples.
+These materials may serve as curriculum references, lab examples, or supplementary teaching resources.
 Attribution is appreciated when utilizing content.

+**For Researchers**
+The documentation and organization may provide insights into academic resource curation and educational content structuring.

 ---